-- 3.28.
-It is clear from the accompanying Promotion Document that, aside from Green Belt, the Respondent's site at Hampton Magna is not subject to any major constraints and, as such, would be capable of being delivered in a relatively short period of time post adoption of the plan given that the site is already in the control of a housebuilder. - 3.29.
-While the Promotion Document illustrates only one way in which the site could be developed, it demonstrates that land to the west of Hampton Magna would constitute a logical and suitable location for sustainable development and outperforms other available options at the village.
-Through comprehensive analysis of the contextual, planning and technical parameters it also provides evidence that the site is an appropriate location for development proximate to Warwick Parkway Station, is available now and is deliverable without any technical impediments. - 3.30.
-In light of the above, it is therefore the Respondent's belief that their site at Hampton Magna is the superior option for the accommodation of new homes at the village and accordingly should be allocated for housing development for around 250 dwellings to assist in meeting the housing requirement of the SWLP in a positive and effective way in accordance with both Paragraph 79 of the NPPF and the tests of soundness set out under Paragraph 35 of the NPPF.
+- 3.25.
+It is clear from the accompanying Vision Document that, aside from Green Belt, the Respondent's site at Henley-in-Arden is not subject to any major constraints. - 3.26.
+The site's unified control by a trusted and experienced land promotion company (Mactaggart and Mickel) and its non-dependence upon any major new strategic infrastructure means that development of the site would be deliverable early in the SWLP plan period. - 3.27.
+For the reasons explained elsewhere in this Statement, it is the Respondent's belief that the site is the superior option for the development of new homes at Henley-in-Arden and accordingly should be allocated for housing development to assist in meeting the housing requirements of the SWLP in a positive and effective way in accordance with both Paragraph 79 of the NPPF and the tests of soundness set out under Paragraph 35 of the NPPF.